atironi2015/Skew-Resultants/README.md

 # Skew-Resultants

-Read the first part of "Magma Functions - Skew Resultants.txt" before to use any function of the library.
+Load one of the files "Magma Functions - ... .txt" to use the main functions of the paper with the corresponding division ring.

-Once loaded the library, the default division ring is the Quaternion algebra.